Mrs Dalloway at 100

 Mark Hussey

-Mark Hussey is Distinguished Professor of English Emeritus at Pace University in New York and a leading expert on Virginia Wolf.
-He he is founding editor of Woolf Studies Annual and general editor of the Harcourt Annotated Edition of the Works of Virginia Woolf, for which he edited To the Lighthouse.
+Mark Hussey is Distinguished Professor of English Emeritus at Pace University in New York and a leading expert on Virginia Woolf.
+He is founding editor of Woolf Studies Annual and general editor of the Harcourt Annotated Edition of the Works of Virginia Woolf, for which he edited To the Lighthouse.
 His recent publications include Clive Bell and the Making of Modernism (2022) and Modernism’s Print Cultures (with Faye Hammill, 2016).

 Kaye Mitchell Portrait